yowainwright/yowainwright.github.io/content/about.md

   living in Los Angeles.
 ---

 Hi!
 I'm a Principal Engineer at [Lokker](https://lokker.com), working on data privacy compliance software.
 Formerly, I was a Senior Software Engineer II at [GoodRx](https://www.goodrx.com/), an engineering manager at [Currency](https://www.gocurrency.com/), wrote a lot of open source while at [Dollar Shave Club](https://www.dollarshaveclub.com/), and worked on [The Billboard's Charts](https://www.billboard.com/charts/hot-100/), [The Hollywood Reporter](https://www.hollywoodreporter.com/)'s Awards, and [NASDAQ](https://www.nasdaq.com/)'s first living code style guide.
 I'm passionate about making things, learning, and contributing to society which is why I write software.
 Software allows me to do those things everyday!
-Unrelated to software, I enjoy being a husband and dad, painting, [running](https://www.strava.com/athletes/722335), and surfing.
+Unrelated to software, I enjoy being a husband and dad, painting, and being [active](https://www.strava.com/athletes/722335).

 ---